Stein's method for the matrix normal distribution: Examples

 We open by deriving smooth Wasserstein distance bounds to quantify the matrix normal approximation of a standardized sum of iid random matrices.
-In the multivariate case, this problem has provided a canonical first example to illustrate the application of coupling techniques within Stein's method for multivariate normal approximation \citep{gr96,gr05,cm08,rr09} in which the distributional approximation is quantified in (the equivalent of) smooth Wasserstein distances.
-Since these works, Stein's method for multivariate normal approximation has reached a rather sophisticated level, with the power of the theory exhibited by the recent applications to quantification of the multivariate central limit theorem in the convex and Wasserstein distances \citep{MR4003566,bonis,MR3980309}.
-Our bounds given in the following proposition can be viewed as matrix normal analogs of the bounds of \citet{gr96,gr05,cm08,rr09}, and provide a simple exposition of the application of our Stein framework for matrix normal approximation in conjunction with local approach couplings.
+In the multivariate case, this problem has provided a canonical first example to illustrate the use of coupling techniques within Stein's method for multivariate normal approximation \citep{gr96,gr05,cm08,rr09} in which the distributional approximation is quantified in (the equivalent of) smooth Wasserstein distances.
+Since these works, Stein's method for multivariate normal approximation has reached a rather sophisticated level, with the power of the theory exhibited by recent results quantifying the multivariate central limit theorem in the convex and Wasserstein distances \citep{MR4003566,bonis,MR3980309}.
+Our bounds given in the following proposition can be viewed as matrix normal analogs of the bounds of \citet{gr96,gr05,cm08,rr09}, and provide a simple exposition of how our Stein framework for matrix normal approximation works in conjunction with local approach couplings.